nsemets/angular-osf/docs/testing.md

 ---

----

 ## Testing Angular Services (with HTTP)

 All OSF Angular services that make HTTP requests must be tested using `HttpClientTestingModule` and `HttpTestingController`.
+This testing style verifies both the API call itself and the logic that maps the response into application data.

+When using HttpTestingController to flush HTTP requests in tests, only use data from the @testing/data mocks to ensure consistency and full test coverage.

+Any error handling will also need to be tested.

 ### Setup